bokuweb/react-rnd/README.md

 ## Changelog

+#### v10.2.5

+- Fixiexed a glitch when dragAxis is enabled and component is being resized #780

 #### v10.2.3

 - Fixed a bug, if set minWidth or minHeight with `px`, reize dowes not work. #739